Azure/az-cgpu-onboarding/README.md

 For any questions, please check the FAQ page here: [Frequently Asked Questions](Frequently-Asked-Questions.md)

-Support will be directly with the product team via the email Confidential GPU Preview: cgpupreview@microsoft.com
+For additional help, please open a support ticket through the Azure portal.
 Thanks for your cooperation and help!